Zasilkovna/prestashop-1.6/README.md

 ## Uninstalling the module
 - To uninstall, find the module in the menu *Modules and Services* - *Modules and Services* and choose *Uninstall*.
+- Attention, in case of uninstallation, all database tables created by the module will be deleted.
 - If you want to remove the module completely, choose *Remove*.

 ### Reinstallation